kayalvaer/milestone3_kay-alvaer/READ.md

 ## Acknowledgments
 - Thanks for my mentor, Aaron Sinnott for guidence and excellent advices.
-- Thanks to all Code student support and tutor team.
+- Thanks to all Code student support and tutor team Tim for the tutorials and his github projects which were helpful for my project.
 - Thanks to CI Slack Community for all the assistance and support.
 - Thanks for all the web development community on Internet especially stackflow.